-If your boat is sinking, someone is injured or life is in danger, immediately call us on VHF Channel 16 (the international maritime distress channel), dial *500 from your cellphone for our Operations Centre, or dial 111.
+If your boat is sinking, someone is injured or life is in danger, immediately call VHF Channel 16 (the international maritime distress channel) or another local VHF channel you know is being monitored, or call 111 from your mobile phone and ask for Police.

-For non-urgent assistance such as an electrical problem or mechanical issue, use your local VHF channel or call the Operations Centre on *500 from your cellphone.
-If you are a member, you'll receive free assistance* (instead of $280 per hour for non-members).
+For non-urgent assistance such as an electrical problem or mechanical issue, use your local VHF channel or call our Operations Centre on *500 from your mobile phone.
+If you are a member, you'll receive free assistance* (instead of $350 per hour for non-members).

 MAYDAY